sparklingworld/AI_Project/README.md

  then its responds in a way that fits my given vibe and values.

+#Tech Stack
+Frontend
+HTML, CSS, JS
+Backend
+Flask (Python)
+ML/NLP
+Scikit-learn, SpaCy (or custom)
+Hosting
-Frontend	         Backend	                ML/NLP                    	         Hosting HTML, CSS, JS	     Flask (Python)          Scikit-learn, SpaCy (or custom)      GitHub Pages + Render
+GitHub Pages + Render